rolling-scopes-school/tasks/react/modules/tasks/functional-routing.md

 **As a** user
-**I want** to view item details alongside the search results **So that** I can see more information without losing my place in the list
+**I want** to view item details alongside the search results **So that** I can see more information without losing current position

 **Scenario:** Split View with Details Panel